 If your doctor thinks that you might have sepsis, he or she will arrange some tests.
-If this is your regular, general doctor, he or she might also arrange transport to hospital for you.
+If this is your regular, general doctor, he or she might also arrange transportation to the hospital for you.

 The tests you have will include blood tests, and possibly a chest x-ray and an electrocardiogram (ECG) to check your heart rhythm.

 With these tests your doctor will try to find out exactly what has caused the infection so that you can get the best treatment.
 These tests can also show if you are in danger of any organ damage.

 If you have sepsis it helps to get treatment as soon as possible.
 So if you think that you or someone you know has sepsis, get medical help immediately.

 The main treatment for sepsis is antibiotics.
 These are drugs that kill bacteria.
 Most infections that lead to sepsis are caused by bacteria.
 You might be given antibiotics as pills or as an intravenous (IV) drip.

 You will have blood tests to try to find out exactly what bacteria has caused your infection.
 This is because different antibiotics work better for different bacterial infections.

 But if your doctor thinks that there is a good chance that you have sepsis, he or she will not wait for test results.
 After your blood tests you will be given general antibiotics right away.
 Your doctor can then change your antibiotics, if needed, based on your test results.

 You might need treatments as well as antibiotics.
 This might include: